 While in some cases quantifying a change might be quite simple, regrettably in many others that is not the case.
 Furthermore, all too often after the costs are incurred the arguments begin about the decisions that were made to incur those costs and whether they are allowable and whether they actually are costs related to the changed work versus the unchanged work.
 In fact, all too often the government’s review and evaluation of the contractor’s claimed costs becomes a search for a basis on which liability can be minimized or altogether avoided.

 Although the proposal should address the issues of liability, causation and quantum, that is not necessarily the format in which it should be presented.
-While there is not required format, some consideration should be given to the various stakeholders, on both sides, that will be reviewing and reading the proposal.
+While there is not a required format fr preparing an REA, some consideration should be given to the various stakeholders, on both sides, that will be reviewing and reading the proposal.
 The below sections are a recommended format.

-Executive Summary – this should be a summary of the entire proposal package.
+Executive Summary – This section should provide a summary of the entire proposal package.
 So, it will briefly highlight the significant factual background, the nature of the changed condition and the amount claimed.
 This is not argument and likely is confined to one to four pages.

 This is not the place for argument about responsibility or entitlement.
 Rather this is simply a factual recitation of the events that can form the baseline for all subsequent discussion and analysis.
 While the intended audience for this section is anybody interested, the most likely consumer will be the government’s technical analysts who will be confirming both the facts and the claims made about the effect of the claimed directions on the contractor.